ljay79/Laravel-Intl/README.md

 Easy to use internationalization functions for Laravel 5 based on various libraries for easy retrieval of localized values and formatting of numeric values into their localized patterns.

+This is a fork of [Propaganistas/Laravel-Intl](https://github.com/Propaganistas/Laravel-Intl).
+I will continue to maintain this package because I use it extensively in my own projects.

 ### Overview

 * [Installation](#installation)